ehrmann/thrift-task/README.md

 ## Limitations ##
 * It's a little slow, but tolerable.
 This is because the code is emulated.
 * It doesn't detect if source files need to be rebuilt, so it always rebuilds.
 Part of the reason is detecting modification times requires parsing the file to find its includes.
+* 0.9.2 hasn't been tested on Windows, yet.